xbeat/Machine-Learning/README.md

 Introduction to Window Functions in PySpark

 Window functions are powerful tools for performing calculations across a set of rows that are related to the current row.
 In time-series analysis, they allow us to compute moving averages, running totals, and other time-based aggregations efficiently.
 This slideshow will explore how to leverage window functions for time-series analysis in PySpark using Python.

+## The Dark Side of Cross-Validation in Python

+The Dark Side of Cross-Validation

+Cross-validation is a widely used technique in machine learning for model evaluation and selection.
+However, it's not without its pitfalls.
+This presentation will explore the potential drawbacks and limitations of cross-validation, providing insights into when and how it might lead to incorrect conclusions or suboptimal model choices.

 ## Leveraging Graph Structures to Enhance LLM Performance with GraphRAG